Cais/bns-featured-category/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 2.6 =
+* Released ...
+* Added option to only show posts from child categories

 = 2.5 =
 * Released December 2013
 * Add new "union" option so posts must be in all categories chosen